 - Most dry pasta should also work except for rapid cooking varieties.

-- The end point of cooking the pasta is tender but not overcooked the pasta.
+- The end point of cooking the pasta is that it is tender but not overcooked the pasta.

 - If there is still significant fluid when the pasta is tender, drain most of it.

-- If the pasta is not tender and the fluid is mostly gone, add more milk per the instructions.
+- If the pasta is not tender and the fluid is mainly gone, add more milk per the instructions.

 - Use the cheese of your choice.